natcap/invest.users-guide/source/habitat_quality.rst

 Data Needs
 ==========

+.. note:: *All spatial inputs must have exactly the same projected coordinate system* (with linear units of meters), *not* a geographic coordinate system (with units of degrees).

 - :investspec:`habitat_quality workspace_dir`
 - :investspec:`habitat_quality results_suffix`
 - :investspec:`habitat_quality lulc_cur_path` This is used to define the geospatial extents for the corresponding threat rasters.